Shamal George

-Shamal Tyrell George (born 6 January 1998) is an English professional footballer who plays as a goalkeeper for Scottish Premiership side Livingston.
+Shamal Tyrell George (born 6 January 1998) is an English professional footballer who plays as a goalkeeper for St Mirren on loan from Wycombe Wanderers.

 Career

 Liverpool

 Born in Birkenhead, George signed for Liverpool in 2009 after playing for Manor.
 He joined Liverpool's first team in the summer of 2016 for pre-season, appearing out of position as a striker in a friendly match against Huddersfield Town, after Liverpool manager Jürgen Klopp had used all the remaining substitutes.

 He then immediately joined Carlisle United on loan to gain first-team experience.
 He made his professional debut on 29 August 2017 in an EFL Trophy match, and made his Football League debut for the club on 12 September in a match against Coventry City.

 In July 2018 he signed an extension to his contract with Liverpool, and joined Tranmere Rovers on loan until January 2019.
 In March 2019, George and his brother were attacked outside a bar in Liverpool.

 On 31 August 2019, he was loaned to Marine He returned to Liverpool in January 2020 on completion of his loan, having made 16 appearances for Marine.

 He was released by Liverpool at the end of the 2019–20 season.